jeromezero/panic/drafts/07/07-panic.md

 ### INT.
 BELLAMY'S OFFICE - DAY

 Rain pounds against the windows of Doctor Bellamy's office.
 Doctor Bellamy sits at his desk, sorting through files and shifting stacks of paper from left to right.
 Shannon Ulger sits across from Bellamy, wringing his hands.

+One of his eyes is swollen shut, bisected by a deep, angry welt.
+Large gauze bandages taped to the side of his neck show parallel streaks of soaked-in blood, now drying to a rusty haze.

 "I don't think you should go forward with the kid," Ulger says.